ammdias/finctrl/MANUAL.md

     Bank    |  3 | 2021-03-02 | Phone bill, Feb.
 2021 |       -59.99 |         4940.01
     Bank    |  2 | 2021-03-01 | Initial amount        |      5000.00 |         5000.00

+    Total amounts by currency:
+        Euro: 5196.84

 Look at the transactions and see that the first, on both accounts, is on March 1st and the last on March 12th in the *Pocket* account and on March 15th on the *Bank* account.
 Let's trim the database up to March 12.

     Test > trim storage upto 3/12
     Test > ls tr

     Account | Id | Date       | Description     | Total amount | Account balance
     --------+----+------------+-----------------+--------------+----------------
     Pocket  | 11 | 2021-03-12 | Trim carry-over |       176.83 |          176.83
     Bank    | 10 | 2021-03-15 | Lottery prize   |       150.00 |         5020.01
     Test >

+    Total amounts by currency:
+        Euro: 326.83

 As we can see, all transactions of the *Pocket* account were removed and a new one was created with the account's carry-over balance.
 On the *Bank* account